sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 15-06-2019

+- https://www.teamten.com/lawrence/writings/why-i-dont-like-go.html Ten Reasons Why I Don't Like Golang | I wasn't aware of all the implicit conventions.
+I wonder if this has changed since 2016!

 # 14-06-2019

 - https://www.slideshare.net/Odersky/a-tour-of-scala-3 A Tour of Scala 3— It will be awesome to use <3